Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * All flowers are displayed on screen, each within a card.
 Each card has an image, a name, a price, and a rating.
 Admin users have two additional links: `Update` and `Remove`.
 These links can either change the flowers' details or remove them from the database completely.
 A user can simply click on any card to direct them to the product detail page.

 * To the left, there is a flower counter.
-This counter informs the user how many flowers are currently on page.
+This counter informs the user how many flowers are currently on the page.

 * Within the middle of the page, there is a note telling the user that there is free delivery over a specified amount spent.